margaretmf/margaretmf.github.io/resume.md

 ### DataKind
 Data Analyst
-October 2017 - Present
+October 2017 - July 2018
-* Collaborate to develop a foster care case complexity score on a team of remote volunteers
+* Collaborate remotely to develop a foster care case complexity score on a team of remote volunteers
 * Support communication with Community-Based Care Florida

 ### Clarity Campaign Labs